4 steps to reduce excess and obsolete inventory

 Rule one: Prevent excess inventory with better demand forecasting

 If your demand forecasting regularly leads to over or under stocking, it’s time to look at ways to improve it.
-For starters, forecasting based on number of stock days is an over-simplistic and inadequate method for predicting demand.
-Instead you need to consider moving to demand forecasting techniques that will take into account demand trends, seasonality and promotional activity.
+Some methods, such as predicting future demand based on the number of stock days are over-simplistic and inadequate.
+To forecast demand accurately, you need to consider moving to demand forecasting techniques that account for demand trends, seasonality and promotional activity.

 Rule two: Don’t use excess stock to mitigate supply risks